autocrypt/autocrypt/doc/examples.rst

 Establishing encryption happens as a side effect when people send each other mail:

-- A MUA (mail user agent) always adds an :mailheader:`Autocrypt:` header to all messages it sends out.

-  The :mailcrypt:`Autocrypt:` header contains all necessary information to allow encryption (especially the key; see :ref:`autocryptheaderformat` for the format in detail).
+- A MUA (mail user agent) adds an ``Autocrypt:`` header to all messages it sends out.
+The header contains all necessary information to allow encryption (especially the encryption key; see :ref:`autocryptheaderformat` for the format in detail).

-- A MUA will scan incoming mails for encryption headers and associate the info with a canonicalized version of the :mailheader:`From:` address contained in the :rfc:`822` message.
+- A MUA will scan incoming mails for encryption headers and associate the info with a canonicalized version of the ``From:``` address contained in the :rfc:`822` message.

-- A MUA will encrypt a message if it earlier saw encryption keys (and the request to encrypt) for all recipients.
+- A MUA will encrypt a message if it has encryption keys for all recipients and it determined through user choice or recipient-determined policies that the message should be encrypted.

 .. _mua-happypath: